Modelled Territorial Authority GDP methodology

 The MTAGDP series uses Statistics New Zealand's (Stats NZ’s) published and custom Regional GDP series for 15 regional council regions as a benchmark to estimate GDP for New Zealand’s 66 territorial authority (TA) areas and the industries in them.

-The experimental MTAGDP series was first developed in 2015.
-In this release we have made an update to the methodology to improve the accuracy and consistency of the estimates.
-This revision involved the following changes to the method of producing these estimates:
+We developed the experimental MTAGDP series in 2015.
+In 2018, we made a significant update to the methodology to improve the accuracy and consistency of the estimates using a more detailed custom Annual LEED data set from Stats NZ.
+The revision involved the following major changes to the method of producing these estimates:

 The previous MTAGDP methodologies can be seen in the documents below: